-6.4 FACILITY CLOSURES
+6.4 Facility Closures

-Situations may arise that pose a serious risk to the health, safety, or security of District staff, program participants, and others that necessitate closing an individual or multiple District buildings or park facilities.
-Examples include the following: threats to persons or property; a recommendation by civil authorities; a public utilities failure, including the failure of a gas, electric, water, or sewer system, or a natural disaster.
+Situations may arise that pose a serious risk to the health, safety or security of District staff, program participants, and others that necessitate closing an individual or multiple District buildings or park facilities.
+Examples include the following: threats to persons or property; a recommendation by civil authorities; a public utilities failure, including the failure of a gas, electric, water, or sewer system or a natural disaster.

 District staff will be notified as quickly as practical through internal and external communication systems once a decision is made to close a facility.
-In the event of an unscheduled facility closure:
+Unit employees will be paid for hours worked on facility closure days.